 |LAKE TAHOE'S CLASSICAL MUSIC AT ITS BEST!||Information: 775-298-6989|

-At an upcoming and strictly limited Benefit, a small number of Toccata-Tahoe Orchestra players and Chorus soloists will be performing on Friday July 3, at 5:30 PM.
+A small number of Toccata-Tahoe Orchestra players and Chorus soloists will be performing on Friday July 3, at 5:30 PM.

 A fine dinner will be served, with TOCCATA performers adding music from the patio above the seating area.
-This Benefit will occur at St Patrick's Episcopal Church - 341 Village Blvd, Incline Village, NV 89451. (map) The event will conform to Nevada Covid-10 'small event' standards, and attendees must arrive wearing masks.
+These Benefit Events will occur at St Patrick's Episcopal Church - 341 Village Blvd, Incline Village, NV 89451. (map) The event will conform to Nevada Covid-10 'small event' standards, and attendees must arrive wearing masks.
 Bathroom access is limited - please 'go' at home first.
 Outdoor seating (below the patio) will provide for 6 foot spacing between guests.

 This Concert Series was scheduled to include three Beethoven Compositions,